UsabilitySoft/blank-running-React-Native-with-TypeScript-instructions/README.md

 `npm install`

 Navigate to the ios folder using a terminal to run your iOS POD installation:

-`cd ios && pod install`
+`cd ios`

+`pod install`

-Now everything should work, you can have a look in the package.json file o test your new TypeScript app!
+Now everything should work, you can have a look in the package.json file to test your new TypeScript app!

 `npm run test`

-`npm run ios`
+`react-native run-ios`